cltl/vu-rm-pip3/README.md

 ## Running the pipeline
 #### Python environment
 The file *./env/requirements.txt* lists the python packages needed to run the pipeline.
-Within the python environment of your choice (the pipeline was tested with python 2.7 and python 3.5.2), do:
+Within the python environment of your choice (the pipeline was tested with python 3.5.2), do:
 ```
 pip install -r ./env/requirements.txt
 ```